What Happens to Your Car in an Automated Parking Garage?3 min read

 An automated parking garage can employ either of the three components: shuttle, conveyor, and crane.

-- Shuttle: It is a pallet-less, multi-level, and multi-depth solution, ideal for systems requiring larger parking capacities.
-The system is laid off and independently transports the vehicle from entry point to the parking spot
+It is a pallet-less, multi-level, and multi-depth solution, ideal for systems requiring larger parking capacities.
+The system is laid off and independently transports the vehicle from the entry point to the parking spot

-- Conveyor: Pallet-based single, multi-level or multi-path component, best for projects requiring medium to large parking capacities.
-The conveyor-based solution transports the vehicle-on-pallet from entry point to the spot by using an organized matrix array.
+Pallet-based single, multi-level, or multi-path components, are best for projects requiring medium to large parking capacities.
+The conveyor-based solution transports the vehicle-on-pallet from the entry point to the spot by using an organized matrix array.
 It is the most effective solution to convert existing parking structures into independent parking facilities

-- Crane: It is a multi-level, multi-depth solution, best for systems that need smaller parking capacities.
-The crane-based solution transports the vehicle from entry point to the parking spot through a linear path
+It is a multi-level, multi-depth solution, best for systems that need smaller parking capacities.
+The crane-based solution transports the vehicle from the entry point to the parking spot through a linear path

 When a car slides into a new spot, the pallet is emptied for the next vehicle.
 When the car is fetched to exit, this process is reversed.
 To recognize the rightful owner of the car, drivers receive a card or key containing a code that identifies the position of the vehicle.
 Upon scanning this, the system retrieves the car and brings it car back to the driver.